 3. Large patches of skin are discolored

 As you age, you may start to see small brown spots pop up on your skin.
-These can be caused by prolonged sun exposure (which is another good reason to wear sunscreen!)
+These can be caused by prolonged periods of sun exposure (which is another good reason to wear sunscreen!)
 You can brighten the appearance of these types of spots with Vitamin C, which is ideal for improving the look of your skin’s tone.
-“Vitamin C is a potent antioxidant that can help fade dark spots and prevent environmental damage,” Dr. Camarillo says.
+“Vitamin C is a potent yet well tolerated antioxidant great for helping to ensure glowing skin and smooth texture,” says board-certified dermatologist Dr. Gervaise Gerstner.
 But if the dark patches grow bigger, especially on the cheeks and forehead, this kind of hyperpigmentation may be caused by hormonal shifts and would benefit from a dermatologist’s attention.

 4. Your skin is habitually itchy or red